Calamagrostis 'Karl Foerster' Description

 A favorite go-to-grass that blooms long and stands up to harsh winters.
-Mid-size Hedge for screening or privacy!
+Try it as a fast-growing hedge for screening or privacy!

 How To Grow.
 Feather Reed Grass prefers a sunny site.
-Tolerates bought drought and clay sites.
-They wake up earlier than other grasses and are highly salt tolerant.
+Tolerates drought and clay sites.
+It wakes up earlier than other grasses and is highly salt tolerant.
 Primary maintenance is a yearly trim in late winter/spring cutting back to 8" or so to the ground.

-Feather Reed Grass provides a structured look providing a welcome contrast in beds and borders to more bold or contrasting type of perennials such as Perovskia, Sedums, or Roses.
+Feather reed grass provides a structured look providing a welcome contrast in beds and borders to more bold or contrasting type of perennials such as perovskia, sedum, or roses.

 Special Features: Cut flower, Deer Resistant, Dried Flower, Drought Tolerant, Easy Care, Heat Tolerant, Long Blooming, Multi-seasonal Interest, Season Extender, Winter Interest